100stacks/100stacks.github.io/blog/webhooks.md

 ## Steps to Building a Webhook

 1. User queries Hubot with a command
-2. Hubot send command to GitHub
+2. Hubot sends command to GitHub
+3. GitHub validates it can receive commands from our registered Hubot client

 ## Interaction with GitHub API